 For Fichtner, it’s finding the middle ground between using playaction enough while also keeping Roethlisberger as comfortable as possible.

-“Like I said, I have to get him out of that some and take advantage of some opportunity play action where he may have to turn his back to the defense then regather his site line.”
+“Like I said, I have to get him out of that some and take advantage of some opportunity play action where he may have to turn his back to the defense then regather his sight line.”

 He attempted to find that balance by utilizing more pistol formation than game’s before.
 That’s a shorter shotgun that allows for downhill action in the run game with playaction.
 On the first play of the game, the Steelers ran playaction out of pistol with Roethlisberger rolling to the right.
 Unfortunately, his pass to an open James Washington down the right side was underthrown and incomplete.